tagore15/SDCND_P5_VEHICLE_DETECTION/writeup.md

 To make pipleline more robust, we can try following actions
 1) Using Deep Learning
 2) Better Thersholds, hyperparameters
-3) We can augment trainign data of vehicles and non-vehicles
+3) We can augment training data of vehicles and non-vehicles
 4) Try on different videos and road conditions